ayushpriya10/WebCrawler/README.md

 # WebCrawler

 This is a web crawler.
+It crawls the web from page to page and retrieves email IDs.